Vig-SS/qr_image_id_test/README.md

 qrcode.py: OpenCV's QR code scanner via a camera connected to your pc.

 qrimage.py: A simple QR code rescaler and identifier for slanted codes that are previously saved as images.

+Test QR codes and outputs are provided and should be safe to use, but feel free to use your own.